N1nsQ/N1nsQ/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=nina20126&label=Profile%20views&color=0e75b6&style=flat" alt="nina20126" /> </p>

 I'm starting the last year of my ICT studies at Häme University of Applied Sciences.
 I am a combination of technical knowledge, visual mindset, and an endless passion for learning new things.
 From my previous profession I am a photographer and I have also studied graphic design.
-Nowadays I enjoy creative projects more as a hobby, but I dare to say that little creativity comes with everything I do.
+Nowadays I enjoy creative projects as a hobby, but I dare to say that little creativity comes with everything I do.
 I applied to study ICT because of my strong interest in problem solving, web development and coding in general.
 I have enjoyed every moment of my studies and I feel that I have found my passion.
 I am currently looking for an opportunity to do my internship as a junior software developer or junior web developer.
 I am also looking for a subject for my thesis.

 <br>
 <h3 align="left">Currently...</h3>